samuelchian/samuelchian/README.md

 # Hi, I'm Sam
-- 👋 I'm an undergraduate at Northwestern University studying Applied Mathematics and Statistics.
+- 👋 I'm a graduate student at Stanford University studying Computational and Mathematical Engineering.
 I hope to store all my personal and research projects here.
 - 👀 I’m interested in solving computational problems, anything related to making inferences from data, and all things AI.
 Aside from academics, talk to me about anything fitness!
 - 🌱 I’m currently learning about Network Science and Community Detection Methods.